Insurance Requirements Traveling to Germany & Schengen Area

 Your insurance certificate is also your proof of insurance for doctors and hospitals.
 Some insurance companies additionally issue you with a health card.
 You must present the certificate or card if you need medical treatment during your European trip.

 The settlement of insurance claims varies.
 Hospitals usually bill the insurer directly.
 For outpatient treatment, you may have to pay the bill yourself initially and then get it reimbursed by your insurance company later.
-Enclosed are all medically confirmed treatment documents and prescriptions for medication with the reimbursement request.
+Enclose all medically confirmed treatment documents and prescriptions for medication with the reimbursement request.

 You should report emergency medical treatment to the insurer immediately to avoid losing your entitlement to benefits.
 You can make such insurance reports 24/7 via the emergency hotline.